ricohapi/theta-plugin-camera-api-sample/README.md

-# THETA Plug-in: CameraAPI Capture Plugin
+# THETA Plugin: CameraAPI Capture Plugin

-Version: 3.1.2
+Version: 3.2.0

-This sample plug-in shows the way of capturing image with Camera API for RICOH THETA V/Z1/X.
+This sample plugin shows the way of capturing image with Camera API for RICOH THETA V/Z1/X.

 > [!NOTE]
 > If you have any questions or encounter any issues, please visit [Discussions](https://github.com/ricohapi/awesome-theta/discussions?discussions_q=) and create a new discussion thread.